 - Grape / Cherry Tomatoes - roast them whole

 Here are some more ideas of veggies you can roast.
-I suggest roasting the same types of vegetables together so they cook evenly.
+We recommend roasting the same types of vegetables together so they cook evenly.
 For example, carrots will take longer to cook than asparagus.
-If you roast them together, you'll either end up with overly cooked asparagus or partly cooked carrots - neither which inspire our taste buds!
+If you roast them together, you'll either end up with a sheet pan full of overly cooked asparagus or partly cooked carrots - neither of which inspires our taste buds!

 Suggestions for Roasted Root Vegetables